Scar formation is your body’s natural response to injuries such as cuts, surgery, radiation, burns etc.

 Immature Scar Treatment

 Immediately after a wound heals the scar is immature.
 It is usually red and may even be itchy and sensitive.
-Massage at this immature stage will have the greatest positive effect on a scar.
+Massage at this immature stage has the greatest positive effect on a scar.

 Mature Scar Treatment

-Once a scar reaches the mature stage ie when scar tissue is no longer produced this can take up to 18 months depending on the size and depth of the wound; the massage approach needs to be disciplined if an effective result is to be achieved.
+When scar tissue is no longer produced (this can take up to 18 months depending on the size and depth of the wound), the massage approach needs to be disciplined if an effective result is to be achieved.